Tickets sold out

-Participants will be informed of the challenges for the hackathon, available APIs to work with, what kind of applications they are expected to realize, sponsors, judges, judging criteria, mentors, rules and any other information.
+Participants will be informed of the challenges for the hackathon, what kind of applications they are expected to realize, judges, judging criteria, mentors, rules and any other information.

 The challenge begins!
-Vanhacks will come around and register teams and their chosen challenge.
-Mentors will be available throughout most of the hackathon to lend advice on how to tackle problems. .
+Make sure to send us your team name and chosen problem to solve.
+Mentors will be available throughout most of the hackathon to lend advice on how to tackle problems.

 With around 20 teams participating, each demo will be limited to 3 minutes.